hazelgrove/hazel/docs/Updating-OCaml-Version.md

 ## Current version

-The most recent version that we use is Ocaml 4.13.1.
+The most recent version that we use is OCaml 4.13.1.
 We have not updated past that for the following reasons (which should be re-confirmed periodically):

 - The package [`sexplib`](https://opam.ocaml.org/packages/sexplib/) as of v0.15.0 has a bug preventing